Sports Digest: Nadal earns 1,000th win, reaches third round at Paris Masters

 CYCLING

-SPANISH VUELTA: Tim Wellens won his second Spanish Vuelta stage on Wednesday, with defending champion Primoz Roglic keeping his overall lead over Richard Carapaz.
+SPANISH VUELTA: Tim Wellens won his second stage of this year’s, and defending champion Primoz Roglic kept his overall lead over Richard Carapaz.

 Wellens, who had also won the fifth leg, sprinted to victory ahead of Michael Woods and Zdenek Stybar in an unusually fast 14th stage that took riders 126 miles through hilly Galician terrain.
 Wellens, the Belgian rider of team Lotto Soudal, dominated on the uphill finish after staying in the breakaway group for most of the stage.